Victor-Guerrero-Devs/programming-books/node-novice-to-ninja/01-what-is-node/README.md

 - a JS runtime, means it can execute JS files
 - used to create CLI tools, desktop programs like atom, and servers for web apps
+  - web apps require servers so HTML pages may be returned when they're requested by a browser

 ## Why Learn Node?